Evolve-IT/directory-info-service/directory-info-service/README.md

 1. Get the ip address of the docker container:
    1. Run: $ docker ps
       1. This will show a list of docker containers
       2. Use the CONTAINER_ID which is displayed of the directoryinfoservice to get the ip address below.
    2. $ docker inspect --format '{{ .NetworkSettings.IPAddress }}' CONTAINER_ID
-      1. This should display the docker container�s IP Address
+      1. This should display the docker container's IP Address
-      2. If this doesn�t work, use one of the commands on this page: http://networkstatic.net/10-examples-of-how-to-get-docker-container-ip-address/
+      2. If this doesn't work, use one of the commands on this page: http://networkstatic.net/10-examples-of-how-to-get-docker-container-ip-address/
 2. If Curl is not enabled, enable it:
    1. $ yum install curl
 3. Send a request to the directoryinfoservice: